Barcelona: Population density

 Barcelona is one of the most densely populated cities in Europe.
-For the year 2008 the city council calculated the population to 1,621,090 living in the 102.2 km^{2} sized municipality, giving the city an average population density of 15,926 inhabitants per square kilometre with Eixample being the most populated district.
+In 2008, the city council calculated the population to 1,621,090 living in the 102.2 km^{2} sized municipality, giving the city an average population density of 15,926 inhabitants per square kilometre with Eixample being the most populated district.

 In the case of Barcelona though, the land distribution is extremely uneven.
 Half of the municipality or 50.2 km^{2}, all of it located on the municipal edge is made up of the ten least densely populated neighbourhoods containing less than 10% of the city's population, the uninhabited Zona Franca industrial area and Montjuïc forest park.
 Leaving the remaining 90% or slightly below 1.5 million inhabitants living on the remaining 52 km2 at an average density close to 28,500 inhabitants per square kilometre.

 Of the 73 neighbourhoods in the city, 45 had a population density above 20,000 inhabitants per square kilometre with a combined population of 1,313,424 inhabitants living on 38.6 km^{2} at an average density of 33,987 inhabitants per square kilometre.
 The 30 most densely populated neighbourhoods accounted for 57.5% of the city population occupying only 22.7% of the municipality, or in other words, 936,406 people living at an average density of 40,322 inhabitants per square kilometre.
 The city's highest density is found at and around the neighbourhood of la Sagrada Família where four of the city's most densely populated neighbourhoods are located side by side, all with a population density above 50,000 inhabitants per square kilometre.